 INVISIBLE NEON SIGNS

-I’m at Coles in Wattle Grove with my aunt, picking up ice-cream when I run into him.
+I’m at my local Coles with my aunt, picking up ice-cream when I run into him.
 It’s a Sunday afternoon in the middle of September.
 The forecast had sworn a max of 29°C, but I’m in shorts and a shirt with the sleeves rolled up, and they’re soaked in sweat.

 It’s supposed to be a quick trip.
 In and out, ten minutes max, but my aunt tells me to buy some snacks, so I stick close to her as she peruses the junk aisle.

 “Hey sweetheart!”
 His voice isn’t familiar, but I know it’s him.
 I’d know that leering tone anywhere.
 “You like your tattoos, huh?”